yamcs/yamcs/docs/server-manual/services/global/http-server.rst

 CORS (cross-origin resource sharing) facilitates use of the API in client-side applications that run in the browser.
 CORS is a W3C specification enforced by all major browsers.
 Details are described at `<https://www.w3.org/TR/cors/>`_.
 Yamcs simply adds configurable support for some of the CORS preflight response headers.

-Note that the embedded web interface of Yamcs does not need CORS enabled, because it shares the same origin as the HTTP API.
+Note that the Yamcs UI does not need CORS enabled, because it shares the same origin as the HTTP API.

 allowOrigin (string)
     Exact string that will be set in the ``Access-Control-Allow-Origin`` header of the preflight response.